 Figure 7.2.x.1-1: The relation of a shared Public User Identity and Private User Identities

 For example, a user who would like to transfer his IMS session from a WIC to a UE using normal IMS (or vice versa) must require that the both IMS registrations are using the Public User identities that share the same service profile.
+E.g., this can be used to transfer a video session of a MMTEL from a mobile terminal using normal IMS to a computer using WIC for better user experiences.

 On the network side, the IUT functionality as described in TS 23.237 [xx], namely the IUT functionality defined for SCC AS needs to be followed.